-I have a confession to make.
-In my first two years (!) as a direct salesperson I did not recruit a single new team member.
+I feel I should start with a confession: In my first two years as a direct salesperson I did not recruit a single new team member.

 Not a single one.

-It all changed after I learned about C.O.D.D.
+Things changed after my first convention and learning about C.O.D.D.
 Learning to use this technique helped me to grow into an international record holder within my company for sponsoring the most people in a single month.

 C.O.D.D. stands for Compliment, Objective, Disclaimer, Date.

-You can use this structure to casually arrange for a coffee catch-up, for example, with potential new team members.
-Or you might sign someone up on the spot.
+You can use this structure to casually arrange for a coffee catch-up with potential new team members or to sign someone up on the spot.

 So let me walk you through it.

 How to use the C.O.D.D structure in your direct sales biz

 You start the conversation with a compliment.
 It’s important that the compliment is genuine because people can smell a fake from a mile away.
 Also, you need to make the compliment fit the person.
 You can’t say the same tired line to everybody because people will talk to each other or may overhear your conversation where you say the same thing to everybody.
 Learn to see the good in people and compliment them on it.